grantspassoregon/mapmakers/docs/login.rst

 Setting Up the ``.env`` File
 ----------------------------

 The client ID is an example of a form of credentials that is not easy to memorize.
 However, entering the client ID directly into our code would be insecure.
-Anybody on Github could steal your credentials.  *Environmental variables* are a way to store these sensitive credentials on your local machine, and load them into the workspace later when needed.
+Anybody on Github could steal your credentials.
+*Environmental variables* are a way to store these sensitive credentials on your local machine, and load them into the workspace later when needed.
 The convention is to keep these variables stored in a file called ``.env``.
 The dot at the beginning of the file name denotes that it is a hidden file, and will not appear by default within File Explorer on Windows.

-At the start of the login scripts at "/examples/grants_pass/login.py", we use the following import statement and function call:
+At the start of the login script at "/examples/grants_pass/login.py", we use the following import statement and function call:

 .. code-block:: python